ZerbieSlug/Zerbie-Tribe-and-City-Mods/README.md

+> To download everything : Click on the green "code" button, a list should pop up.
+Click on "Download ZIP"
+>
+> To download only 1 file : Click on the desired .package files starting with "!!!Zerbie_".
+You'll be sent to a page highlighting that individual file.
+On the right side, click "download"

 ### Description :
 A bundle of small mods that changes a bit of gameplay for the Tribe and Civilization Stage.
 Read below to understand the specific changes that these mods make.